 June 7th was marked on the Suunto calendar not only to announce the new Suunto Spartan Ultra (the successor to the Ambit range), but also to show us the new features they have been working on for a season for their training platform, Movescount.
 A few months ago it was in beta period and today it has finally been released as a final version for the whole public.

-Right now Movescount is online again, as it had been "down" since early morning performing the whole update procedure.
-Therefore, you can now enter to see all the new features incorporated, as of course no data has been lost in the renewal of the web application.
+Right now Movescount is back online, as it had been "down" since early in the morning performing the whole update procedure.
+Therefore, you can now enter to see all the new features incorporated, since of course no data has been lost in the renewal of the web application.